Confident Kids Camp FAQs

 When talking about the communication goal, you can let your child know that the adults will help them feel more brave, but avoid giving them the specifics that communicating in the session is a necessity.
 We don’t want to put even more pressure on your child who is likely already going to be experiencing some nerves.
 You can also increase his or her motivation to practice being brave in the lead-in by letting your child know that you can stop for a special treat on the way home.
 Feel free to also bring in any items from home that your child will be especially interested to play with during the lead-in session and that may help them feel more comfortable during the appointment.

 What is parent training?

-Parent training is included in the price of camp and is a valuable supplement to your child’s individualized treatment.
-Each day parents have the opportunity to practice in a 1.5 hour training session with Dr. Helfman.
+Parent training is included in the price of camp and is an integral part of your child’s individualized treatment.
+Each day parents practice in a 1.5 hour group training session with Dr. Helfman.
 You will be taught strategies to successfully decrease your child’s anxiety and increase their verbal communication.
-While attendance at training is not required, it is strongly recommended and highly beneficial for camper’s parents.

 Where are you located?